-- Clause 154(1)(c) refers to the exemptions from the prospectus requirement under clauses 72(1)(a), (c) and (d) of the Act, all of which will no longer be available.
-Clause 154(1)(c) will be amended to delete the references to these exemptions and to refer to the exemption for accredited investors as set out in the Proposed Rule. - The definition of "designated institution" in subsection 204(1) of the Regulation will be amended to delete clause (i), which refers to an exempt purchaser, and to add a new clause (i) as follows: - a company or a person, other than an individual, that is an accredited investor as defined in section 1.1 of Ontario Securities Commission Rule 45-501 Exempt Distributions, - 4.
+- Subsections 149(1), (2) and (3), which deal with applications for exempt purchaser recognition, will be revoked since the exemptions for persons or companies that are exempt purchasers will no longer be available. - The definition of "COATS security" in section 152 of the Regulation will be amended by striking out "or" at the end of clause (d) and adding the following clause: - (d.1) a security of a closely-held issuer as such term is defined in section 1.1 of Ontario Securities Commission Rule 45-501 Exempt Distributions, or - 3.
+Clause 154(1)(c) refers to the exemptions from the prospectus requirement under clauses 72(1)(a), (c) and (d) of the Act, all of which will no longer be available.
+Clause 154(1)(c) will be amended to delete the references to these exemptions and to refer to the exemption for accredited investors as set out in the Rule. - 4.
+The definition of "designated institution" in subsection 204(1) of the Regulation will be amended to delete clause (i), which refers to an exempt purchaser, and to add a new clause (i) as follows: - a company or a person, other than an individual, that is an accredited investor as defined in section 1.1 of Ontario Securities Commission Rule 45-501 Exempt Distributions, - 5.
 Subsection 45(1) of Schedule 1 Fees will be revoked since applications for exempt purchaser recognition will no longer be accepted.
-Section 7.6 of the Proposed Rule prescribes the amount of fees payable in respect an application for accredited investor recognition. - Form 11, Application For Recognition As An Exempt Purchaser will be revoked since the related exemptions from the registration and prospectus requirements will no longer be available.
+Section 7.6 of the Rule prescribes the amount of fees payable in respect an application for accredited investor recognition. - Form 11, Application For Recognition As An Exempt Purchaser will be revoked since the related exemptions from the registration and prospectus requirements will no longer be available.